The Deligne-Mumford operad as a trivialization of the circle action: Introduction

-Our operad $\t{Fr}_\partial$ of framed surfaces is a higher genus analogue of the operad of framed little discs.
+Our paper brings into the picture a number of new ideas.
+We define the operad $\t{Fr}_\partial$ of framed surfaces as a higher genus analogue of the operad of framed little discs.
 Our Main Theorem~\ref{thm:mainintro} extends the equivalence of operads proved by Drummond-Cole~\cite{drummond2013homotopically} to higher genus, and Corollary~\ref{cor:chains} extends to higher genus the algebraic formulations from~\cite{khoroshkin_markarian_shadrin,dotsenko_shadrin_vallette}.
-Modulo some necessary model-category and $\infty$-category digressions, our proof is geometric and makes use of certain explicit and canonical degenerations of Riemann surfaces.
+Our proof is geometric and makes use of certain explicit and canonical degenerations of Riemann surfaces.
 Remarkably, our use of Riemann surfaces with analytically parametrized boundary, which makes the gluing operation well-defined, has a motivic counterpart discussed by the second author in~\cite{vaintrob_motivic}.

-The key technique in our proof consists in replacing the diagram by the homotopy equivalent, but much more geometrically meaningful diagram (cf. Theorem~\ref{thm:geomthm})
+{\bf Sketch of the proof.} The key technique in our proof consists in replacing the diagram by the homotopy equivalent, but much more geometrically meaningful diagram (cf. Theorem~\ref{thm:geomthm})